 - On a number of regional and national committees in the sustainability field.

 Part-time student posts

 4 Digital Creative Assistants

 Many colleagues have key roles in supporting sustainability and all have to enhance environmental sustainability within their job roles.
 All new staff have a mandatory induction into sustainability, which includes, for example, learning about our 10 Golden Rules for living sustainability.
+There is a Sway presentation in addition which is promoted to all staff and students and includes details of projects and programmes of support how all members of the University community can be involved to further embed sustainability, including a video from the Vice Chancellor Professor David Green.
 We have 3 ISO 14001 trained auditors and have begun an ambitious training program to train and expand the team.

 We have full-time energy and waste manager posts supporting the sustainability department.
 All sustainability department posts are full time, the Director takes the strategic lead, and the coordinator leads on student and staff behaviour change and Energy officer on calculating the University's carbon data and managing energy reduction projects- this post has a separate budget.

 The department employs 16 student part-time posts and works with the Residential Life Team students to implement behavioural change for first years living in Halls or University managed accommodation.
 They induct all new students on how to live and study sustainably.
 There's an annual budget of around £50,000 which includes funding for student-led projects.